tallamjr/sketches/ALGORITHMS.md

-# 🧮 Algorithm Deep Dive: Understanding Probabilistic Data Structures
+# Algorithm Deep Dive

-This document provides detailed explanations of all probabilistic data structure algorithms implemented in this library, following the same clear approach as the Algorithm R vs Algorithm A comparison.
+This document provides detailed explanations of all probabilistic data structure algorithms implemented in this library, with focus on their technical implementation and performance characteristics.

 ## 📊 **Cardinality Estimation Algorithms**